Gonorrhoea: Common, Treatable, and Nothing to Be Ashamed Of

 Is there a cure for gonorrhoea?

 Yes, gonorrhoea can be cured with the right antibiotics.
-Just be sure to take all your medicine as prescribed – it’s an important part of getting better.

 In some cases, gonorrhoea may be harder to treat due to drug-resistant strains.
 If your symptoms stick around after treatment, don’t worry – just check back in with your doctor.
 We’re here to make sure you get the care you need to feel your best.